nikkadur/Day_1_Devops_Challenge/README.md

 ﻿# Day_1_Devops_Challenge/ Weatherdashboard

 ![Untitled Diagram drawio (1)](https://github.com/user-attachments/assets/7d2a2b76-f9b5-4786-b528-1be87b24cbbf)

-Today was the day 1 of Devops Challenge which included making a WeatherApp Dashboard using Openweather  app API and store the data in the AWS S3 Bucket.
+Today was the day 1 of Devops Challenge of CodeCrew which included making a WeatherApp Dashboard using Openweather  app API and store the data in the AWS S3 Bucket.

 # Prequisites for the project